euler-xyz/median-oracle/README.md

 Unlike Uniswap3, however, we attempt to pack multiple observations into a single slot.
 Each 32-byte slot is divided into 8 sub-slots of 4 bytes each.
 The first two bytes contain the quantised tick (see above) and the second two bytes contain the number of seconds since the previous update.

 Because of how time is encoded, this means that an observation cannot be longer than 65535 seconds (a value of 0 seconds is invalid, and is reserved to indicate an uninitialised slot).
 This results in a limitation of the oracle, in that windows of longer than 65535 seconds (about 18 hours 12 minutes) cannot be queried.
-Price durations longer than 65535 seconds [saturate](https://en.wikipedia.org/wiki/Saturation_arithmetic) to 65535, which is fine since a window can never be longer than that.
+Price durations longer than 65535 seconds [saturate](https://en.wikipedia.org/wiki/Saturation_arithmetic) to 65535, which is acceptable since a window can never be longer than that.

 One consequence of this encoding is that pre-populating the ring buffer ("increasing the cardinality" in Uniswap terms) requires 1/8th the gas compared to Uniswap3, per slot.

 ### Reads

-Compared to Uniswap3, the oracle read mechanism is entirely different.
+The oracle read mechanism is entirely different from Uniswap3.

 Our proposed oracle first checks if the time since the last update is older than the window.
 If so, it simply returns a cached copy of the current tick.
 Both of these values will be packed into a shared storage slot of the containing smart contract, so in this case no ring buffer access is needed whatsoever.

 Otherwise, a memory array is created that will store observations from the ring buffer.
-If the current price has been in effect for a non-zero amount of time, then a "virtual" observation is pushed onto the memory array representing the passed time at the current price.
+If the current price has been in effect for a non-zero amount of time, then a "virtual" observation is pushed onto the memory array representing the elapsed time at the current price.

 The oracle then proceeds to read "backwards" (most recent observation first) in the ring buffer until it finds an observation older than or equal to the requested window.
 Because we keep a cached value of the current ring buffer entry on the stack, 8 elements are loaded with each storage load.
 Each element read is pushed onto the memory array.
 If adding the last element onto the array pushes the total observation time over the window length, it is artificially shortened.
 If there are not enough observations to satisfy the requested window, then the requested window parameter *itself* is shortened.
 This means that after loading from the ring buffer, the sum of the durations of all elements in the memory array is exactly equal to the (possibly modified) window length.